Obesity Epidemic Among Teenagers Is Skyrocketing

 Obesity in Teens

-Childhood Obesity Facts - Obesity Rate in the US
+Childhood Obesity Facts: Obesity Rate in North America

 obesity epidemic